ARCHER2-HPC/archer2-docs/research-software/code-saturne/code-saturne.rst

 Running parallel Code Saturne jobs
 ----------------------------------

-Ccde Saturne can exploit multiple nodes on Archer and will generally be run in exclusive mode.
+Ccde Saturne can exploit multiple nodes on ARCHER2 and will generally be run in exclusive mode.

 For example, the following script will run a Code Saturne job using 4 nodes